bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 ### Time Zone and Country Select

-To leverage time zone support in Rails, you have to ask your users what time zone they are in.
+To leverage time zone support in Quails, you have to ask your users what time zone they are in.
 Doing so would require generating select options from a list of pre-defined TimeZone objects using `collection_select`, but you can simply use the `time_zone_select` helper that already wraps this:

 ```erb
 <%= time_zone_select(:person, :time_zone) %>
 ```

 There is also `time_zone_options_for_select` helper for a more manual (therefore more customizable) way of doing this.
-Read the [API documentation](http://api.rubyonrails.org/classes/ActionView/Helpers/FormOptionsHelper.html#method-i-time_zone_options_for_select) to learn about the possible arguments for these two methods.
+Read the [API documentation](http://api.rubyonquails.org/classes/ActionView/Helpers/FormOptionsHelper.html#method-i-time_zone_options_for_select) to learn about the possible arguments for these two methods.

-Rails _used_ to have a `country_select` helper for choosing countries, but this has been extracted to the [country_select plugin](https://github.com/stefanpenner/country_select).
-When using this, be aware that the exclusion or inclusion of certain names from the list can be somewhat controversial (and was the reason this functionality was extracted from Rails).
+Quails _used_ to have a `country_select` helper for choosing countries, but this has been extracted to the [country_select plugin](https://github.com/stefanpenner/country_select).
+When using this, be aware that the exclusion or inclusion of certain names from the list can be somewhat controversial (and was the reason this functionality was extracted from Quails).

 Using Date and Time Form Helpers
 --------------------------------